Invasive species

 White leadtree is a prolific species, forming dense growths, often dispelling native vegetation.
 It is regarded as an invasive in numerous countries, including Taiwan, Hong Kong, several Pacific islands, northern Australia, southern United States, Puerto Rico, and parts of Europe and South America.
 By the Invasive Species Specialist Group (IUCN) it is considered to be among the world’s one hundred worst invasive species.

 White leadtree is extremely common in Taiwan, where it has taken over large tracts of fallow land.
-This picture, showing the reddish seed pods, is from Taichung.
+This picture from Taichung shows a large flowering growth.
 (Photo copyright © by Kaj Halberg)

 A bee is collecting pollen in a flowerhead of white leadtree, Cigu Wetlands, Tainan, south-western Taiwan.
 A spider is lurking just to the right of the flower-head.
 (Photo copyright © by Kaj Halberg)